Considerations for Modern Operating Room Air Distribution

 The two main concerns in modern operating room air distribution design are:

-- Maintaining a contaminant free surgical zone around the patient and surgical team.
+- Maintaining a sterile surgical zone around the patient and surgical team.

 - Coordination with complex medical imaging equipment, task lighting, medical gas columns, and other ceiling mounted equipment.